Counting the number of $n$-periodic integral points of a discrete dynamical system with applications from arithmetic statistics, IV: Fields and with Bounded Absolute Discriminant Prescribed Galois group

-Recall we saw from Corollary \ref{7.1} that there is an infinite family of irreducible monic integer polynomials $f(x) = (x^p+c)^p-x+c$ such that the field $K_{f}$ induced by $f$ is an algebraic number field of odd degree $n=p^2$.
-Moreover, we also saw from Corollary \ref{7.2} that one can always find an infinite family of irreducible monic integer polynomials $g(x) = (x^{p-1}+c)^{p-1}-x+c$ such that the field extension $L_{g}$ over $\mathbb{Q}$ induced by $g$ is an algebraic number field of even degree $r=(p-1)^2$.
+As in Section \ref{sec9}, recall from Corollary \ref{7.1} that there is an infinite family of irreducible monic integer polynomials $f(x) = \varphi_{p,c}^n(x)-x$ such that the field $K_{f}$ induced by $f$ is an algebraic number field of degree $m=p^n$.
+Similarly, recall from Corollary \ref{7.2} that one can always find an infinite family of irreducible monic integer polynomials $g(x) = \varphi_{p-1,c}^n(x)-x$ such that the field extension $L_{g}$ over $\mathbb{Q}$ induced by $g$ is an algebraic number field of degree $r=(p-1)^n$.
 Moreover, from standard theory of number fields, we may associate to $K_{f}$ (resp., $L_{g}$) an integer Disc$(K_{f})$ (resp., Disc$(L_{g})$) called the discriminant.
-So now, inspired by number field-counting advances in arithmetic statistics, we then wish to study the problem of counting number fields.
-To do so, we wish to define and then understand the asymptotic behavior of the following counting functions
+So now inspired (as in \cite{BK3}) by number field-counting advances in arithmetic statistics, we also wish to count the number of fields $K_{f}$ and $L_{g}$ induced by irreducible monic polynomials $f$ and $g$ arising from polynomial discrete dynamical systems in Section \ref{sec2} and \ref{sec3}.
+To do so, we (as in \cite{BK3}) define and then also determine the asymptotic behavior of the following counting functions

 as a positive real number $X\to \infty$.
-To this end, motivated greatly by great work of Lemke Oliver-Thorne \cite{lem} on counting number fields and then applying [\cite{lem}, Theorem 1.2 (1)] on the function $N_{n}(X)$, we then obtain:
+So now, motivated (as in \cite{BK3}) by work of Lemke Oliver-Thorne \cite{lem} and then applying here the first part of their [\cite{lem}, Theorem 1.2] on the function $N_{m}(X)$, we then obtain the following: